-11. “Cuentos de Eva Luna” by Isabel Allende
+11. “Los cuentos de Eva Luna” by Isabel Allende

-This collection of short stories is focused on Eva Luna, a character from one of Isabel Allende’s previous novels.
+“Los cuentos de Eva Luna” (The Tales of Eva Luna) is a collection of short stories focused on Eva Luna, a character from one of Isabel Allende’s previous novels.

 Eva was orphaned after a series of dramatic and unfortunate events, and bounced from brothel rooms to jail cells, city streets and outbreaks of guerrilla warfare.
 Now, this colorful character weaves tales of intrigue, love, death, revenge and black humor to entertain her lover.

-The tales are gritty, and may be thematically challenging for students.
-But this is a great read for advanced learners who are comfortable with facing the oft-uncomfortable realities and injustices of life in Latin America.
+The tales are gritty and may be thematically challenging for some readers.
+But it’s a great read for advanced learners who are comfortable with facing the oft-uncomfortable realities and injustices of life in Latin America.

 12. “Doce cuentos peregrinos” by Gabriel García Márquez

-The constant discussion of “foreignness” and feeling like “the other” makes this collection a fantastic read for learners and future travelers.
-Each story is about six to 10 text-heavy pages, not too long and not too short for advanced learners.
+The constant discussion of “foreignness” and feeling like “the other” make this collection a fantastic read for learners and future travelers.
+Each story is about six to ten text-heavy pages, not too long and not too short for advanced learners.

-That being said, the length and difficulty level make these stories best suited for at-home assignments.
+The length and difficulty level make these stories best suited for focused reading practice.
 The language is all about leading readers through a clear, straightforward narrative, so there is little romantic, poetic or lofty language to tackle.